Licence Monitor

 Why do I need to do Licence Checks?

-The DVLA are abolishing the UK licence 'paper counterpart' mid 2015 - to ensure digital checks Digital DVLA checks are done by using a company who is registered with the DVLA to use the digital ADD service. are carried out on employees who drive for business.
+The DVLA abolished the UK licence ‘paper counterpart’ in 2015 – to ensure digital checks are carried out on employees who drive for business.

-This means the old method of performing a 'visual check' on a driving licence won't be possible without the counterpart.
+This means the old method of performing a ‘visual check’ on a driving licence is no longer possible.

-Driving Monitor have developed the first eConsent system called 'ePass' where no paperwork is needed and your employees can simply give their consent online using our unique web-based eConsent system.
+Driving Monitor has developed the first eConsent system called ‘ePass‘ where no paperwork is needed and your employees can simply give their consent online using our unique web-based eConsent system.

 Regular checks using our automatic frequency model